mrzamin/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-# The purpose of this project is to build a simple implementation of "rock paper scissors" using a Javascript console program.
+# The purpose of this project is to build a simple implementation of "rock paper scissors" with a UI.